ONLYLYON Ambassadors

 tete_d_or_3_web.jpg tete_d_or_3_web.jpg

 As you can see, Lyon and its surroundings offer a wide range of districts to choose from.
-When you come to the city, you will discover one of the best places to live in France.
+When you come to live as an expat in Lyon, you will discover one of the best places to live in France.
 From its highly dynamic economy to its lively streets, there is something for everyone!